-Thank you to Inspector Noeleen Murrin and her entire team for today’s #ActiveCitizens event to introduce the new funding process, and especially to all the delegates from the four wards of Perry Barr constituency.
+Thank you to Inspector Noeleen Murrin and her entire team for today’s #ActiveCitizens event to introduce the new funding process, and especially to all the delegates from the four wards of Perry Barr.

-The following is a brief outline of this 3-hour workshop/citizens meeting at James Watt College, mapped out in close collaboration with the Perry Barr neighborhood team under Inspector Murrin.
+The following is a brief outline of this 3-hour workshop/citizens meeting at James Watt College, mapped out in close collaboration with the Perry Barr neighbourhood team under Inspector Murrin.

-The main objective today was to present the context and concept of Participatory Budgeting funding process, and tie this to the narrative of shared future, democracy in action, community building and empowerment, equal participation, citizen responsibility/accountability and choice.
+The main objective today was to present the context and concept of the Participatory Budgeting funding process and tie this to the narratives of shared future, democracy in action, community building and empowerment, equal participation, citizen responsibility/accountability and choice.

-You can read more about the Participatory Budgeting approach at the BP Network, but in brief, a short dedicated presentation of the PB process goes: “Citizen X, get an idea, present it to your peers as a project, get them to vote for you to get the funds.”
+In brief, the PB process goes: “Citizen X, get an idea, present it to your peers as a project, get them to vote for you to get the funds.”
 No more asking police and authorities – projects are proposed and picked by communities themselves.

 Using Cooperative Learning, this workshop-format citizens meeting set out to simulate some of this in mini-format, including the pitfalls of disengagement.

-The presentation was interspersed with icebreaker / “processing” activities to ensure the personal relevance of the was properly understood; a practical introduction to “be active or lose out.”
+The presentation was interspersed with icebreaker / “processing” activities to ensure the personal relevance of the PB programme was properly understood; a practical introduction to “be active or lose out.”

 Enquiry – Picking the problem?